top of page

 Kiesa Kelly

-Executive Dysfunction in Perimenopause: Why Simple Tasks Suddenly Feel Impossible
+Executive Dysfunction in Perimenopause: Why Tasks Stall

 Last reviewed: 02/12/2026 Reviewed by: Dr. Kiesa Kelly If you are in perimenopause and it feels like your brain suddenly “won’t do the thing,” you are not imagining it.
 Executive dysfunction perimenopause often shows up as task paralysis, brain fog, and a sharp drop in follow-through, even for people who used to be highly capable.
 Research suggests cognitive complaints are common during the menopause transition, and many women report changes that interfere with daily life.
 (1